YBHwang/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Provide_Audio_Content.md

 </div>

 {% if book.TargetCountryCode == "KR" %}
 Note that `AudioPlayer.PlaybackState` context is attached to the `AudioPlayer` namespace event message mentioned in this section.
-Since this information is also attached when sending a `EventRequest` type request message, the custom extension can identify information, such as audio content ID, playback state, or the offset of audio content from the attached [`AudioPlayer.PlaybackState`](/CIC/References/Context_Objects.html#PlaybackState) context information.
+Since this information is also attached when sending an `EventRequest` type request message, the custom extension can identify information, such as audio content ID, playback state, or the offset of audio content from the attached [`AudioPlayer.PlaybackState`](/CIC/References/Context_Objects.html#PlaybackState) context information.
 {% elif book.TargetCountryCode == "JP" %}
 Note that `AudioPlayer.PlaybackState` context is attached to the `AudioPlayer` namespace event message mentioned in this section.
-Since this information is also attached when sending a `EventRequest` type request message, the custom extension can identify information, such as audio content ID, playback state, or the offset of audio content from the attached `AudioPlayer.PlaybackState` context information.
+Since this information is also attached when sending an `EventRequest` type request message, the custom extension can identify information, such as audio content ID, playback state, or the offset of audio content from the attached `AudioPlayer.PlaybackState` context information.
 {% endif %}

 Here is an example of sending the `AudioPlayer.PlaybackState` context information.